-When foam is present, there is always a natural drainage along the thin films of liquid between the bubbles.
-Liquid gradually drains down from top to bottom, creating a density gradient through the column of foam.
+When the foam is present, there is always a natural drainage along the thin films of liquid between the bubbles.
+Fluid gradually drains down from top to bottom, creating a density gradient through the column of foam.
 The foam at the top of the column collapses as the films become too thin to support the bubbles.
-An equilibrium develops between this material collapse at the top and the build-up of new foam from the liquid surface below.
+An equilibrium develops between this material collapse at the top and new foam building up from the liquid surface below.

 This ongoing process limits the maximum height of the foam column.
-However, in some processes foam stabilising agents such as proteins reduce the drainage, resulting in much more stable foam.
-In these circumstances, the foam production rate can far exceed the dispersal rate and the foam can build up to a problematic level.
-Proteins are long chain molecules; by lying along the thin films between the bubbles, they restrict or prevent the drainage of liquid, allowing the column to continue to grow.
-The stability of such foams clearly has a large impact on their lifetime.
+However, in some processes, foam stabilising agents such as proteins reduce the drainage, resulting in much more stable foam.
+In these circumstances, the foam production rate can far exceed the dispersal rate, and the foam can build up to a problematic level.
+Proteins are long-chain molecules; by lying along the thin films between the bubbles, they restrict or prevent the drainage of liquid, allowing the column to continue to grow.
+The stability of such foams has a large impact on their lifetime.

 Problems with Foam in Industrial Processes

-Additional factors such as poor system design and leaking pumps can exacerbate foaming problems.
-In a digester there are even more complications to consider, such as changes in temperature, feedstock, pH and so on.
+Additional factors, such as poor system design and leaking pumps, can exacerbate foaming problems.
+In a digester, there are even more complications to consider, including changes in temperature, feedstock, and pH.
 But regardless of the specific application, in all instances minimising the impact of foam requires effective monitoring, measurement and control.
 For example, in Anaerobic Digestion foam can block up pressure valves and cause over-pressurisation, damaging the digester and causing leakage.
 Foam can also get into a gas exit line and damage valuable process equipment like compressors.

-It’s clear that foam causes major issues in processes when it gets out of control, be it AD, waste treatment or food preparation.
-In order to counter these problems, it needs to be carefully monitored and should be a major priority for the industry to get right.
-As industries increase in size, for example in the booming AD sector, there are sure to be a rise in the number of incidents.
+Foam causes major issues in processes when it gets out of control, be it AD, waste treatment or food preparation.
+It needs to be carefully monitored to counter these problems.
+It should be a major priority for the industry to get right.
+As industries increase in size, for example, in the booming AD sector, there are sure to be a rise in the number of incidents.

 Why Regular Level Probes Fail in Foam Applications

-Foam measurement is difficult because foam, by its very nature, is insubstantial and highly variable, containing a small quantity of water or other liquid and a large quantity of air or other gas.
+Foam measurement is difficult because foam, by its very nature, is insubstantial and highly variable.
+It contains only a small quantity of water or other liquid and a large amount of air or other gas.
 What we see when looking at foam are liquid surfaces made up of thin films.
-It may appear to have physical substance but inside it is almost entirely gas and so is hardly distinguishable from the surrounding atmosphere.
-In practice the measurement of foam has to be able to detect very thin films of liquid which may be less than 1% by volume of the total foam.
-Additional factors such as poor system design and leaking pumps can exacerbate foaming problems.
-In all instances, in order to minimise the impact of foam, it needs to be effectively monitored, measured and controlled.
+It may appear to have physical substance, but inside it is almost entirely gas and so is hardly distinguishable from the surrounding atmosphere.
+In practice, the measurement of foam has to be able to detect very thin films of liquid which may be less than 1% by volume of the total foam.
+Additional factors, such as poor system design and leaking pumps, can exacerbate foaming problems.
+In all instances, to minimise the impact of foam, it needs to be effectively monitored, measured and controlled.

-As foam is only 1% liquid overall (if that) and varies in density and liquid content throughout, using any device that has been developed to measure liquid will inevitably give unreliable results.
-It is clear that to accurately detect foam, you need a device that is developed for that purpose.
-Hycontrol sells all of the major modern level measurement technologies and would not recommend any of them to detect foam.
+As the foam is at most 1% liquid and varies in density and liquid content throughout, attempting to measure it with a liquid measurement device will inevitably give unreliable results.
+It is clear that to detect foam accurately, a device that has been developed for that purpose is needed.
+Hycontrol sells all of the major current level measurement technology types and would not recommend any of them to detect foam.

 How to Measure and Control Foam

-To control foam it is essential to understand the characteristics of the foam and then measure its thickness and, in some applications, where the foam-liquid interface resides.
+It is essential to understand the characteristics of the foam to understand it.
+Then one must measure its thickness and, in some applications, where the foam-liquid interface resides.
 The traditional approach to foam control is to add a defoamer chemical to the process at a constant rate.
-This is a very hit and miss approach which is expensive, wasteful and not very reliable.
+This method is very hit and miss and is expensive, wasteful and not very reliable.
 By measuring the foam and detecting it has reached a significant level, it is possible to automatically use the optimum amount of antifoam only when it is required.
-This significantly reduces the cost while also improving the process control and reducing the risk of high levels of foam.
-It is therefore clear how important it is to implement effective foam control.
+This measurement significantly reduces the cost while also improving the process control and reducing the risk of high levels of foam.
+It is, therefore, clear how important it is to implement effective foam control.

-There have been attempts to monitor foam using existing level probe technologies adapted for foam measurement.
+There have been attempts to monitor foam using current level probe technologies adapted for foam measurement.
 In most applications, these fall short of providing either an adequate or sustainable solution.

 Now, a highly versatile range of foam control systems have been specifically developed by Hycontrol to fulfil a variety of functions, including:

-- Measuring the thickness of foam in a process
+- Measuring the thickness of the foam in a process

 - Detecting foam-liquid interfaces